AljazOblonsek/mini-aws-mock/README.md

 - Access the dashboard at [http://localhost:8000/ui](http://localhost:8000/ui).

-_Hint: The dashboard updates in real-time when you publish to SNS.._
+_Hint: The dashboard updates in real-time when you publish to SNS._

 ## Docker & Docker Compose

 The `aljazo/mini-aws-mock` Docker container is the recommended method for using the mock.
-Find it on [Docker Hub](add-url).
+Find it on [Docker Hub](https://hub.docker.com/r/aljazo/mini-aws-mock).

 ### Examples